 #1: Ensuring Good Condition of your Property

-The first foremost thing for any landlord is to ensure a good condition of his rental property.
-Your rental property must be in a tenable condition, free from any kinds of harms and damages.
-Nobody wants to rent a house which is not in good condition.
-Do what is required to improve your rental house and its nearby surroundings.
+The first and foremost requirement for any property rental business is to ensure the good condition of the rental property.
+Your rental property must be in a tenable condition, free from any kinds of harm and damages.
+Tenants want to rent a house which is in good habitable condition.
+Work-around improving your rental property and its nearby surroundings.
 You don`t want to risk a potential prospect even for a minor flaw in your property.

-The prospects and the tenants can call you anytime without even bothering about your comfort and the work hours.
-Your prospect may call you on your holidays or on non-working hours to show the rental property.
+The prospects and the tenants can call you anytime without even bothering about your comfort and work hours.
+Your prospect may call you during your holidays or during non-working hours to show the rental property.
 The tenants can call you any time of the day if they ever experience any hassle during their stay.
 You’re a landlord and are running a business here.
-Neither, you want to mess your personal life and nor your business life.
+Neither, do you want to mess up your personal life or your business life?
 So, it is best to keep both of them separate.

 #3: Incorporating your Rental Business

-Not incorporating it makes you liable to settle amounts incurred in such events from your personal assets.
-You can get into legal troubles, huge debt or maybe even bankruptcy as amounts in such settlements are very high.
-But if you have an incorporation, that means you are not liable personally and no law can touch your personal assets.
+Not incorporating it exposes you to personal liability and your personal assets to settle amounts incurred in such events.
+You can get into legal troubles, huge debt, or maybe even bankruptcy as amounts in such settlements are very high.
+But if you have an incorporation, this means your business is now liable and your personal assets are safe.

-Also, running it as an incorporated business; you can take various deductions in tax.
+Furthermore, by running your business as an incorporated business; you can take various deductions in tax.
 You can easily deduct a lot of your expenses from your taxable income which isn`t possible in the earlier case.
 Incorporating your business, however, includes high costs and lots of paperwork.
 But you didn’t want to become liable if anything goes wrong in your business.

-#4: A Separate Bank Account for Rent Business
+#4: A Separate Bank Account for Rental Business

-You are not doing the rental business for a hobby, rather a full-time business.
-It demands you to set up a different bank account.
-Being a full time business, you need to treat it as a separate entity.
-It becomes very difficult to manage your funds if you take the business payments in and out from your personal account.
-A good accountability is very important for having a sustainable business.
+When you are doing a business, it is important to have a separate bank account.
+And you should not use your personal account for business-related transactions.
+Being a full-time business, you need to treat it as a separate entity.
+It becomes very difficult to manage your funds if you take the business payments in and out of your personal account.
+Good accountability is very important for having a sustainable business.
 You should have a record of all the transactions in your business.
-And the only way to do it is having a separate bank account.
+And the only way to do it is by having a separate bank account.

-Furthermore, it becomes easy for you to manage the cash flow and keeping the amount for necessary expenses.
-You will be able to maintain your funds in a better way.
+Furthermore, it becomes easy for you to manage the cash flow and keep the amount for necessary business expenses.
+You will be able to manage your funds in a better way.
 The tax filing becomes smooth if you have a dedicated account for your rental business.
 Also, you can save yourself from the hassles if you ever get audited.
-You can quickly show this separate bank account statements and limit your interaction with the government authorities.
+You can quickly show this separate bank account statement and limit your interaction with the government authorities.

 #5: Buying the Right Landlord Insurance

 You need to have landlord insurance to cover yourself from any kind of financial setback due to your rental property.
-With the landlord insurance, you are covered against defects due to short circuit, fire, earthquake, storm, lightning, and flood.
-You can further opt to cover damages by tenant, terrorism, burglary.
-Generally, a landlord insurance policy is made to cover your rental property`s structure and its contents from all kinds of possible harms.
+With the landlord insurance, you are covered against defects due to short circuits, fire, earthquakes, storms, lightning, and flood.
+You can further opt to cover damages by tenant, terrorism, and burglary.
+Generally, a landlord insurance policy is made to cover your rental property`s structure and its contents from all kinds of possible harm.

 #6: Prepare a solid Marketing Strategy